-You may use GSA Form 1602, Notice Concerning Solicitation, to do any of the following:
+The contracting officer may use GSA Form 1602, Notice Concerning Solicitation, to do any of the following:

-- (a) Describe the type of contract, the duration of the contract, and the type of supplies or services being procured. - (b) Direct the attention of prospective bidders to special requirements which, if overlooked, may result in rejection of the offer. - (c) Highlight significant changes from previous solicitations covering the same supplies or services. - (d) Include other special notices, as appropriate.
+- (a) Describe the type of contract, the duration of the contract, and the type of supplies or services being procured. - (b) Direct the attention of prospective bidders to review and carefully consider the information at FAR 14.404-2 that may result in rejection of the bid.
+In addition, cite any special requirements which, if overlooked, may result in rejection of the bid. - (c) Highlight significant changes from previous solicitations covering the same supplies or services. - (d) Include other special notices, as appropriate.